-- (a) to establish and maintain a harmonious and mutually beneficial relationship between the Association, its members, and the Commission; and - (b) to set forth the negotiated terms and conditions of employment for employees covered by this Agreement; and - (c) to advance professional standards among the employees covered by this Agreement; and - (d) to improve, on a continuing basis, the professional services provided by the Commission to the people of British Columbia.
+- (a) to establish and maintain a harmonious and mutually beneficial relationship between the Association, its members, and the Regulator; and - (b) to set forth the negotiated terms and conditions of employment for employees covered by this Agreement; and - (c) to advance professional standards among the employees covered by this Agreement; and - (d) to improve, on a continuing basis, the professional services provided by the Regulator to the people of British Columbia. - (e) The parties acknowledge with gratitude that they work on the traditional, ancestral, and unceded territory of BC First Nations who have cared for and nurtured these lands from time immemorial.
+The parties acknowledge the pervasive and ongoing harms of colonialism faced by Indigenous peoples.
+These harms include the widespread systemic racism against Indigenous peoples.
+Parties are committed to confronting and healing systemic racism.